CherryCalCor/Septus-Hub.Lua/README.md

 The source code is allowed to be taken only for reworking, but not for issuing the script as your own.

+The script is under development, so there may be bugs or flaws, as well as some functions like BringParts may be visual.
+We are working on this.

 Sincerely, CalCor🫠